pragmagrid/tstat/week_plan/JAN_05.md

 #### Things to do

-- [ ] Restric access if user is not allowed.
+- [ ] View the dashboard without login.

-- [ ] Measure and visualize performance which is calculated with data in log_tcp_complete file.
+- [ ] Remove the 'log_tcp_complete.name of data' from graph variable.

+- [ ] Modify the process.py to insert data about client to influxDB.

 #### Things to do next week

-- Modify README.md and push to master.
+- Divide the graphs by host and port of server and client.
+- Make user can view the graph to select a host or port.